geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab3_Ex1_Exchange_Online.md

 ### Task 4 - Configure a Group Naming Policy

 A group naming policy lets you standardize and manage the names of distribution groups created by users in your organization.
 You can require a specific prefix and suffix be added to the name for a distribution group when it's created, and you can block specific words from being used.
 This helps you minimize the use of inappropriate words in group names.
-Adatum’s CTO wants to implement a standard naming policy throughout the organization based on the following format: &lt;Department&gt;&lt;Group Name&gt;&lt;City&gt;.
+Adatum’s CTO wants to implement a standard naming policy throughout the organization based on the following format: {Department}{Group Name}{City}.
 You have been tasked with creating this company-wide policy.

 1. In the **Exchange admin center**, you should still be displaying the list of groups.
 In the menu bar that appears over the list of groups, select the **ellipsis** icon, and in the menu that appears, select **Configure group naming policy.**